AdamBukowczyk/Clearcode_intern_2019/README.md

 The function was tested using **unittest** built-in module.

-To run these tests, you need to typing:
+To run these tests, you need to type in:
 ```
 >>> python3 tests.py
 ```